Yuto Uesugi

 | Aug 24, 2026 | I participate as an organizer in the 66th Biophysics Young Researchers Summer School.
 [HP] |

-| Jun 19, 2026 | I organize the research talk event "Camos Tap Talks."
-The guests are Yusuke Umemura (UTokyo) and Eriko Yamada (UTokyo).
+| Jun 19, 2026 | I organized the research talk event "Camos Tap Talks."
+The guests were Yusuke Umemura (UTokyo) and Eriko Yamada (UTokyo).
 [HP] |

 | May 29, 2026 | I organized the research talk event "Camos Tap Talks" at the taproom "Hongo Kikusaka-cho Camos".
-The guest is Yuya Karita (UTokyo).
+The guest was Yuya Karita (UTokyo).
 [HP] |

-| May 16, 2026 | I am organizing "10-minute Presentations on Cutting-Edge Research at UTokyo" at the University of Tokyo May Festival (May 16–17).
+| May 16, 2026 | I organized "10-minute Presentations on Cutting-Edge Research at UTokyo" at the University of Tokyo May Festival (May 16–17).
 [HP] |

 | Apr 27, 2026 | I presented a poster at the Kick-off Symposium for Grant-in-Aid for Transformative Research Areas (A) "Dynamical Materials Science".
 [HP] |